Projects per year

 Research interests

-Dr. Matthew Abunyewah is a research-focused lecturer at the Australasian Centre for Resilience Implementation for Sustainable Communities within the College of Health and Human Sciences.
-He leverages participatory and interdisciplinary research approaches to inform government policies on disaster management and resilience, circular economy and sustainability, community development, industry and business development, and climate change and variability.
+Dr. Matthew Abunyewah is a research-focused lecturer at the Faculty of Health at Charles Darwin University.
+He leverages participatory and interdisciplinary research approaches to inform government policies on disaster management and resilience, circular economy and sustainability, community development and climate change and variability.

 Matthew has also published his research outputs in world-class reputable academic outlets such as Nature Sustainability (I.F= 27.6), Business Strategy and Environment (I.F= 13.4), Energy Economics (I.F= 12.8), the Journal of Cleaner Production (I.F= 11.1), Resources Policy (I.F= 10.2), Progress in Disaster Science (I.F=6.3), International Journal of Disaster Risk Reduction (I.F= 5.0) and Disasters (I.F= 3.2).
 Notwithstanding these, most of Dr. Abunyewah's research findings have also been translated into simple and plain language, accessible to industry practitioners in outlets such as the conversation.